The Calling (band)

-Their second album Two, was released in June 2004.
-Its lead single "Our Lives" was featured in the closing ceremonies of the 2004 Summer Olympics as well as the opening song of the 78th annual Academy Awards.

-The band broke up in 2005, but in 2013, The Calling reformed with a new lineup.
+Their second album, Two (2004), was supported by the lead single "Our Lives," which was featured in the closing ceremonies of the 2004 Summer Olympics as well as the opening song for the 78th Academy Awards.
+The band broke up in the following year after its release, and reformed in 2016 following a failed attempt to do so in 2013.
+Since the formation of the band, there had been several lineup changes, with Band remaining its sole original member.

 History

-Formation (1996–2000)
+Formation (1996–1999)

-The band was formed by Alex Band (lead vocals) and Aaron Kamin (lead guitar, backing vocals) when Kamin was dating Band's sister.
+The band was formed by Alex Band and Aaron Kamin when Kamin was dating Band's sister.
 Kamin and Band initially began jamming and writing songs as far back as 1996, and began gigging under the band name "Generation Gap" with a drummer who was twice their age.
 At this stage, the band also included saxophonist Benny Golbin, giving the songs a more jazzy sound reminiscent of Dave Matthews Band.
 Eventually, Band and Kamin ditched the "Gap" lineup, and briefly switched their name to "Next Door", which itself was a nod to Ron Fair, a veteran music business executive and Band's neighbor.

 They quickly found their own sound amongst radio rock acts of the early 21st century such as Matchbox Twenty, Third Eye Blind, Train, and Fastball.
-By 1999, Fair was impressed enough by the demos to sign them to a record deal with RCA.
-They changed their name to "The Calling", which reflected the band's sense of purpose.
+By 1999, Fair was impressed enough by the demos to sign them to a development deal with RCA.
+They changed their name to the Calling.